boraladiogo/boraladiogo/README.md

 ### Hi there 👋

+I'm a software developer based in Brazil, currently diving deep into the world of JavaScript.

 <!--
+- :seedling: I'm currently learning React and Node
-**boraladiogo/boraladiogo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+- :muscle: Software engineering undergraduate **boraladiogo/boraladiogo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: